kentcdodds/kcd-scripts/CONTRIBUTING.md

 This project uses [`semantic-release`][semantic-release] to do automatic releases and generate a changelog based on the commit history.
 So we follow [a convention][convention] for commit messages.
-You don't have to follow this convention if you don't like to.
+You don't have to follow this convention if you don't want to.
 Just know that when we merge your commit, we'll probably use "Squash and Merge" so we can change the commit message :)

 Please make sure to run the tests before you commit your changes.
-You can run `npm start test.update` which will update any snapshots that need updating.
+You can run `npm run test:update` which will update any snapshots that need updating.
 Make sure to include those changes (if they exist) in your commit.

 ### opt into git hooks